kamilmielnik/trie/docs/interfaces/node.md

 # Interface: Node

-Keys are a single characters (strings of length 1) or "wordEnd".
+Keys are single characters (strings of length 1) or "wordEnd".
-"wordEnd: true" indicates that keys of all parent nodes make a valid word when joined together.
+"wordEnd: true" indicates that keys of all parent [Nodes](node.md) make a valid word when joined together.

 ## Hierarchy